 👉 Your pup shouldn’t eat other dog food, dog treats (unless hypoallergenic), human food, flavored medications, or fish oils while on an elimination diet.

-If your dog’s allergy symptoms disappear during this food trial, it’s likely they have a food allergy.
+If your dog’s allergy symptoms disappear during this food trial, they likely have a food allergy.
 They’ll likely stay on the prescription diet long-term.
 In most cases, your vet will reintroduce your pet’s original diet.
-If you give them chicken and the inflammation flares back up, it can be confirmed they have a chicken allergy.
+If you give them chicken and the inflammation flares back up, it can be confirmed that they have a chicken allergy.

 How to choose a chicken-free dog food